 The committee discussed that the beneficial effect of liraglutide on cardiovascular mortality and mortality from all causes could be because of the higher dose that was used in the trial, and this may not be applicable to the 1.2 mg dose usually prescribed in clinical practice.
 Additionally, the LEADER trial had no restrictions on body mass index (BMI), and a higher dose may be more beneficial in reducing cardiovascular disease risk in people with a higher BMI.
 The committee noted that previous NICE recommendations based on GLP-1 mimetics considered liraglutide at a dose of 1.2 mg and that the LEADER trial is not sufficient evidence by itself to recommend a dosage of 1.8 mg.
 Additionally, it was noted that a brand of liraglutide, Saxenda, is licensed at a maintenance dose of 3.0 mg for weight reduction in adults with a BMI of 30 kg/m2 or more or from 27 to 30 kg/m2 in the presence of at least 1 weight-related comorbidity, such as type 2 diabetes.
 The committee noted that liraglutide at the higher dose of 3.0 mg may have cardiovascular benefits in a population of overweight or obese people with type 2 diabetes, but there is a lack of research in this area.

 The recommendations in the NICE guideline on type 2 diabetes in adults remain unchanged.
 As new trial evidence becomes available NICE will consider the need to update this guidance.
-For further information, see the evidence reviews on SGLT-2 inhibitors and GLP-1 mimetics.
+For further information, see the NICE technology appraisals on the SGLT-2 inhibitor ertugliflozin as monotherapy or with metformin, or as combination therapy with metformin and a dipeptidylpeptidase-4 inhibitor, and evidence reviews on SGLT-2 inhibitors and GLP-1 mimetics.

 The MHRA has issued several Drug Safety Updates highlighting safety concerns with blood glucose lowering medicines, including: